InsightSoftwareConsortium/ITKSphinxExamples/src/Core/QuadEdgeMesh/GetListOfFacesAroundAGivenVertex/Documentation.rst

-Get List Of Faces Around A Given Vertex
+Get List of Faces Around a Given Vertex
 =======================================

 .. index::